yersel500/yersel500/README.md

 I'm Yersel Hurtado.
 A Full-Stack Developer student on Microverse.
 My last job was as a project manager, it gave me a lot of experience of leading teams :muscle:

-I ocassionally blog and tweet about Javascript.
+I occasionally blog and tweet about Javascript.

 ## Things I am passionate about

-- Javascript
+- JavaScript

 ## Some Stats :sparkles: